HI. I'M SO PLEASED YOU'RE HERE.

 I teach nurturing, heart-centred vinyasa yoga, so you can expect a gentle warm up to ground you, building to some flowing yoga sequences then ending with more restorative poses to wind down.
 I also teach Yin and restorative sessions providing much needed stillness and time to rest.
 All classes end with a deep relaxation and a few moments in silent meditation to leave you feeling energised yet calm.

-I am a 500 hour yoga teacher registered with the Yoga Alliance, initially completing my training with OrangeYoga and redkiteyoga in 2017.
+I am a 500 hour yoga teacher registered with the Yoga Alliance, initially completing my training with OrangeYoga and redkiteyoga.
 I have an ongoing commitment to studying this life changing practice, and still continue my training with OrangeYoga.
 I am a Level 1 Poppy Perinatal Yoga Graduate which means I can support you through pregnancy and work with you after you've given birth.
 I have completed yoga and somatic training for healing and recovery, and I am also a Mental Health First Aider with MHFA England.

 As well as being a yoga teacher, I am still a committed yoga student and regularly attend workshops and professional training to further my own yoga journey.